 Backorder vs. out of stock

-There is also a fundamental difference between backorder meaning and out of stock term.
+There is also a fundamental difference between backorder meaning and out-of-stock terms.
 When the item is out of stock an online shop does not have it in a warehouse and its availability from distributors or manufacturers is low.
 This often applies to seasonal trends or limited-edition products.
 The restocking date is mostly unknown.

 How do back orders affect supply chains?